Habitat homes are not free!

 - Stove, refrigerator, dishwasher, bedroom blinds, washer/dryer hookups are generally included.

 - Two-car driveway or two allocated parking spaces for townhomes is most common.
-Garages are NOT a standard feature, but may be included in some neighborhoods; otherwise, a small shed may be provided for outdoor storage.
+Garages are NOT a standard feature.

 - ENERGY STAR® certified homes with average electric bills of $100 a month

 Homeowners Associations (HOA) - Many of the communities in which we build are governed by homeowners’ associations with restrictive covenants and association dues that cover shared maintenance costs for the community.

 - Quality construction